Last updated May 2020

-An unflinching and joyous celebration of the male body.
-Pink Narcissus is where art meets film in an explosion of vibrant colour, dreams and eroticism.
-Shot over seven years on 8mm film in his own apartment using homemade props and sets.
+Providing us with a courageous and joyous celebration of the male body.
+Pink Narcissus is where art meets film in an explosion of vibrant colour, dreams, and eroticism.
+Shot over seven years on 8mm film in his apartment using homemade props and sets.
 Pink Narcissus was a labour of love for James Bidgood.
 With a short and highly controversial cinema release that led to the film being edited by a distribution company.
 Bidgood chose to withdraw his film from public view.

 Shrouded in mystery for many years and thought lost.
 Pink Narcissus was thankfully found and restored, a cult classic of early gay cinema finding its place in the history of LGBTQ film once more.

-Whether Midnight Cowboy can truly be described as a LGBT film is an interesting question, and one that still causes debate among critics.
-For me this is a film that not only shines a light on a range of issues still taboo on its release in 1969.
+Whether Midnight Cowboy can truly be described as an LGBT film is an interesting question and one that still causes debate among critics.
+For me, this is a film that not only shines a light on a range of issues still taboo on its release in 1969.
 But also a film the bravely centres on male love and bonding.

 The films core narrative lays in the relationship of Joe (Voight) and Ratso (Hoffman), a relationship that still endures in its onscreen chemistry.
 While elements now seem dated and the characterisations may appear conflicted within modern sensibilities.
 Midnight Cowboy is still a powerful exploration of masculinity and sexuality in a grim world of male prostitution.
 The first and only X rated movie to ever win an Oscar.
 Midnight Cowboy owes much to the creative vision of Schlesinger and the performances of Voight and Hoffman in its enduring ability to reach new audiences.